MarikaKonturova/rmort-18anf-tickstrp/README.md

 - fusionchart(maybe ngx-charts)

 ## Questions

+- does formControl as reactive form handle subscription?
 - authenticated peson can access login page, but we cannot use redirect in constructor - do we need public-routes-guard? and return true/false
 - several tokens related to apiUrl:auth and rmorty
 - router & state in auth guard, examples